-Proposals must provide 60 business days for acceptance by DNR from the due date for receipt of proposals.
+Applicants must provide sixty (60) business days for acceptance of proposals by DNR beginning from the due date for receipt of proposals.

 2.9 Responsiveness

 All proposals will be reviewed by the Grant Coordinator to determine compliance with administrative requirements and instructions specified in this RFP.
 The Applicant is specifically notified that failure to comply with any part of the RFP may result in rejection of the proposal as non-responsive.